H.264 Codec: Advanced Video Coding (AVC) Explained (Update)

 Figure 2.
 Level recommendations for the Wowza Streaming Engine.

 Unlike Profiles, which typically have a configuration option in the encoder, you comply with level settings by configuring your video within the constraints of that level.
-You see this in the encoding preset from Wirecast shown in figure 3.
+You see this in the encoding preset from Wirecast, shown in Figure 3.
 While there is a specific configuration option for profile (set to high), there is no option for level.
 Instead, you have to set the resolution, frame rate, and data rate parameters within the restrictions set by the level.
 Since the parameters are 1080p30 @ 10000, the preset conforms to level 4.1 and will work with Wowza Streaming Engine.

 Figure 3.
 An encoding preset from Wirecast.